metron-labs/secrets-manager-old/sdk/javascript/packages/azure/README.md

 Setup
 1. Install KSM Storage Module

-The Secrets Manager HSM modules are located in the Keeper Secrets Manager storage module which can be installed using pip
+The Secrets Manager HSM modules are located in the Keeper Secrets Manager storage module which can be installed using `npm`

 > `npm install @keeper-security/secrets-manager-azure`